 Helping Students Report

-Students may ask staff members how to report concerns about violations of or cases of non-compliance with the policy, whether concerns involve academic dishonesty by students or failure to follow policy requirements by instructors.
+Students may ask staff members how to report concerns about violations of or cases of non-compliance with academic honesty policy and process, including concerns that involve potential dishonesty on the part of students, and concerns that involve failure to follow established reporting processes on the part of instructors.

 Students can report their concerns to the: